 Senator Ellis is the proud founder of the Texas Legislative Internship Program (TLIP).
-Since TLIP’s inception, it has become the largest legislative internship program in the state and has provided over 500 young people the opportunity to develop hands-on skills while making a difference in Texas politics and public policy.
+Since TLIP’s inception, it has become the largest legislative internship program in the state, providing over 600 young people the opportunity to develop hands-on skills while making a difference in Texas politics and public policy.

 Senator Ellis is the current Chairman of the Senate Committee on Open Government, which investigates how to improve the transparency of state government.
-He is a member of the Senate State Affairs, Natural Resources, and Transportation committees.
-In past sessions, he chaired the Senate Finance, Jurisprudence, Government Organization, and Intergovernmental Relations committees.
+He is a member of the Senate Committees on State Affairs, Natural Resources, and Transportation.
+In past sessions, he chaired the Senate Committees on Finance, Jurisprudence, Government Organization, and Intergovernmental Relations.

 In 1999 and 2000, Ellis served as Acting Governor of Texas for a record fifty days and was the official Lieutenant Governor of Texas for 7 days, 7 hours and 31 minutes.

-Senator Ellis is also successful in the world of business and international relations.
-He is a partner in Rice Financial Products, Inc., and has been a pivotal leader in assisting many African nations as they continue to transition from the regimes of the past to more modern, responsive governments.
+Senator Ellis is a partner with Rice Financial Products, Inc., a shareholder with The Tagos Group, and of counsel with the law firm of Reaud, Morgan, & Quinn.
+Ellis has been a pivotal leader in assisting many African nations as they continue to transition from the regimes of the past to more modern, responsive governments.
 He also played a key role in helping Mexico ratify the North American Free Trade Agreement.